TODO(fxbug.dev/53594): move kernel_cmdline.md verbiage here

 event (see zx_system_get_event()

-), delays briefly, and then reboots the system.
+), waits some period, and then reboots the

 kernel.mexec-force-high-ramdisk=<bool>